Haṃsa Free School of Hatha Yoga

 INTRODUCTION

 There is one Yoga but within that, there are many practices that aim at realize this aspiration to unity.
 As Mother Nature, one and only, expresses its own vital potential by creating redundancy – innumerable species and of each infinite variations – Yoga, one and only, is also expressed by a great number of ancient and recent traditions, traditions that are each a synthesis of others and to which every teacher and practitioner adds, takes away, changes something.
-The uniqueness of the spirit is expressed, in spatio – temporal relativity, as uncontainable multiplicity which is also a sign and attestation of sure vitality.
+The uniqueness of the spirit is expressed, in spatio – temporal relativity, as uncontainable multiplicity which is also a sign of sure vitality.

 Considering learning Yoga from books is like deluding oneself to know the secrets of the ocean by studying its surface: beautiful, useful and interesting but certainly not exhaustive.
 The most remains in the deep, secret and unfathomable depths, accessible only to those who choose to dive into those waters.
 And even when this happens, depending on the place where you dive, the depth reached and the eye with which you look at, each one will find different truths, personal and non-comparable certainties.